SteffanLynch/fiscility-docs/marketing/BlogPostBlueprint.md

 * Keep **sentences under 20 words** where possible.
 * Use **short paragraphs (2–4 lines)** for readability.
 * Use **active voice** and **second-person (“you”)** when appropriate.
+* Write at a reading level accessible to 12-year-olds — use simple language, short sentences, and clear explanations.
+Make content easy and smooth to read and digest.
 * Sprinkle **strategic keywords naturally** into headers and first 100 words.
 * Use **real numbers, metrics, or examples** wherever possible.
+* Stay focused on the main theme or subject — avoid too many tangents or going too deep in the weeds so readers don't forget what they're reading about.
 * End with a **CTA (Call to Action):**

   * “Try Fiscility free for 7 days.”